swezphyo/assignement-handshaker/README.md

 # assignement-handshaker

-This is for CI steps for creating multinode clusters, 2 http eco-deployments and ingress controller via KIND.
+This is for CI steps for creating multinode clusters, 2 http echo-deployments and ingress controller via KIND.